csmertx/dotfiles/README.md

 - For scripts: variables may need adjustment.

-- The Imgur album below is from 2017-2018 via a Windows XP era computer--2006 model purchased in 2014 for $300 with 4GB of RAM--same PC I used to fund everything in the featured screenshot.
+- The Imgur album below is from 2017-2018 via a Windows XP era computer--2006 model purchased in 2014 for $300 with 4GB of RAM--same PC I used to fund everything in the featured screenshot above.

     - [Imgur album | 20+ screenshots](https://imgur.com/a/VXpYHBM)